 “That was pretty heart rendering and pretty gratifying,” she said.
 “So that’s when I started exploring the Red Cross.”

-Serving as a Lowcountry South Carolina Chapter Board Member, she currently chairs the mission committee and is active on the biomedical, philanthropy & D & I committees.
-Sandy is also a Community Volunteer Leader and has her own cubicle at the Lowcountry Chapter.
-She comes into office daily, but with COVID restrictions Sandy has continued to volunteer daily from her home—working more than 4,800 volunteer hours with the Red Cross, to date.
+She served as a Lowcountry South Carolina Chapter Board Member, chaired the mission committee and was active on the biomedical, philanthropy & D & I committees.
+Sandy was also a Community Volunteer Leader and had her own cubicle at the Lowcountry Chapter.
+She came into the office daily, but after COVID restrictions Sandy continued to volunteer daily from her home—working more than 4,800 volunteer hours with the Red Cross.

-She is a former Tiffany Circle National Council Member and current Active Tiffany Circle Torchbearer in addition to being a member of our Chairman’s Council.
+She was a former Tiffany Circle National Council Member and Tiffany Circle Torchbearer in addition to being a member of our Chairman’s Council.
 In 2018, Sandy was awarded the Presidential Award for Excellence, an honor the American Red Cross bestows to about 25 people annually — for the most dedicated employees and volunteers in the organization.

-Sandy has led home fire prevention initiatives, meeting with church and school groups to educate people about how to prepare for a disaster.
-She has also installed free smoke alarms in South Carolina communities.
-Most recently though, she made an extraordinarily generous gift which will provide funding to support more than 1,000 families who need help after a home fire through our home fire financial assistance program.
+Sandy led home fire prevention initiatives, meeting with church and school groups to educate people about how to prepare for a disaster.
+She also installed free smoke alarms in South Carolina communities.
+Sandy made an extraordinarily generous gift which will provide funding to support more than 1,000 families who need help after a home fire through our home fire financial assistance program.